 Here’s one simple case of use:

-Let’s imagine that we have a live site of the company on which its current organizational structure is displayed.
+Let’s imagine that we have a live site of the company on which its current organisational structure is displayed.
 The company has a CEO, under whom are CTO and CFO.

 The CEO manages the company together with the Managing Board.